catcodey/flood-navigation-system/README.md

   - npm start
 -Thats it!

-NOTE: The uvicorn and npm start commands wont work UNLESS u go to the directory where the main.py and app.js files are present, and execute them.
-Thats what the cd commands are for.
-You execute these 2 cmds only inside the directories of the main.py and app.js files in seperate terminals.
+**NOTE: You execute the uvicorn and npm start commands ONLY inside the directories of the main.py and app.js files in seperate terminals.
+Otherwise it will not work.
+Thats what those cd cmds are for.**